How Do I Stop Overthinking Everything?

 “Joy couldn’t be present because I was so anxious about everything.
 Positivity felt so far away.”

-That is what overthinking does.
+That is what overthinking steals.

 How To Stop Overthinking In The Moment